nerdschoolbergen/introduction-to-javascript/exercise-2/README.md

 :pencil2: The page contains a request to a image called `fire.gif`.
 See if you can locate the request in the list:

 - How big is the image?
-- How long did it take to download and display the image?
+- How long did it take to download the image?
 - What is the status of the request?

 :pencil2: Open the following page: http://output.jsbin.com/rezuhiv